 6. Go stand up paddle boarding

 Love watersports?
-Put your balance to the test on a stand-up paddle board.
+Put your balance to the test on a stand-up paddleboard.
 The lovely calm waters around Great Keppel are perfect for a spot of SUP, while the clear, turquoise waters make for a stunning backdrop to your over-water adventures.
 Spend a few hours paddling around exploring the local area or lazing on your board, floating around hidden alcoves, dipping in for the occasional swim.
-You can hire a SUP from the guys at GKI Adventures and Keppel Water Sports.
+Take a look at the options on the Island here.

 7. Watch the sunset from the beach